Glossary

 Waterproof: Waterproof refers to fabrics with pores that have been sealed closed, and therefore, will not allow water or air to pass through them.

 Welt: A welt is piping covered with fabric and sewn into the seam of a product.
-Eastern Accents offers three sizes of welts: small (0.25”), medium (0.5”), and large (1.5”).
-The finished welt size depends on the fabric used.
+Eastern Accents offers four sizes of welts: mini (1/8 inch) small (1/4 inch), medium (1/2 inch), and large (1 inch).
+Please note that the finished welt size depends on the fabric used.

 Y